Increasing complexity in the AV industry is driving integrators to look at process

 A focus on process has not always been necessary for success, but it has long been a priority at Lone Star Communications.
-Ray Bailey, CEO, and Patt Bowles, Chief Customer Experience Officer, share their thoughts on the company’s attention to process and how this drives customer satisfaction.
+Ray Bailey, CEO, and Patt Bowles, Chief Operating Officer, share their thoughts on the company’s attention to process and how this drives customer satisfaction.

 Lone Star has been ISO 9001 certified for 15 years, which is a rare achievement for an integrator.
 The ISO 9001:2015 standard is based on a number of quality management principles, including a strong customer focus, a process approach and continual improvement.